Obada111/log-ingestion-query-service/README.md

 A backend service for ingesting, storing, querying, and aggregating structured logs using TypeScript, Fastify, and PostgreSQL.

-The project is designed for high-volume log ingestion and query workloads under the resource limits defined by the project.
+The service was built to handle high-volume log ingestion and queries within the project's resource limits.

 ## Features